joshiyukta16/Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-/README.md

 ## ⚠️ Usage Notice

-This project is created for academic and portfolio purposes.
+This project is created for my academic and portfolio purposes.

 You are free to refer to this work, but:
-- Proper credit must be given
-- Direct copying or submission as your own work is strictly discouraged

-Unauthorized use without attribution may be considered academic misconduct.
+- Unauthorized use without attribution may be considered academic misconduct.

 ## Binding & Beyond: Molecular Docking of Gefitinib with EGFR